scienxlab/checklists/machine-learning-review.md

 - Build automated, so-called 'continuous integration' pipelines.

 ### P.10 How thorough is the testing and documentation?
+Is there a model card?

 "Untested code is broken code."
 Without tests, it's impossible to know for certain that the code works correctly.
 Once a project moves beyond basic proof of concept, organizations should insist on tests being part of the project.